JunghwanRo/log/README.md

 # To be DONE

+Read "Design, fabrication and control of soft robots." \
 Check the buoyancy authenticity. \
 Check a glider simulator. \
 Check Added mass sim dt. \